NXP/mcu-smhmi/docs/source/bootloader/introduction.md

 It is essential in any production application that precautions be taken to ensure the integrity and stability of the firmware before, during, and after an update, and the bootloader application is simply one measure to help provide this assurance.

-The following sections will describe how to use many of the bootloader's primary features in order to assist developer's interested in understanding, utilizing, and expanding them.
+The following sections describes how to use many of the bootloader's primary features to assist developer's interested in understanding, utilizing, and expanding them.

 ## Application Banks